-- Any student whose semester grade point average for one reporting period is less than 1.0 may be subject to review and to action by the Academic Standing Committee. - Students will be notified of their probationary status by letter. - During the probationary term, a maximum course load of 15 hours may be attempted. - Probationary students are required to enroll for a study skills class or participate in other programs through the Student Success Center.
+- No student will be placed on probation who has attempted fewer than 12 hours at McKendree University. - Any student whose semester grade point average for one reporting period is less than 1.0 may be subject to review and to action by the Academic Standing Committee. - Students will be notified of their probationary status by letter. - During the probationary term, a maximum course load of 15 hours may be attempted. - Probationary students are required to enroll for a study skills class or participate in other programs through the Student Success Center.